JavierM42/react-line-wrapping-input/README.md

 > A way to style just the `textarea` or the invisible element is not provided.
 The autosizing would break if they don't have matching styles.

-> Some extra inline styles will be added by the package, those are required for the component to work.
+> Some more inline styles will be added by the package, those are required for the component to work.

-## Extras
+## Custom props

 There are a few extra features that you can take advantage of.